A woman sitting at a table making calls and writing.

 This comprehensive guide takes you through the essentials, ensuring you're aware of the deductions you can claim.
 Each of these tax write-offs for the self-employed in Canada are found and filled in on the T2125 form (Statement of Business or Professional Activities).
 Those who are self-employed in Quebec should file with the same information using Form TP-80-V (Business or Professional Income and Expenses).

 If you run a business as a partnership and your business is unincorporated, you must use the form as mentioned above and also complete the partnership section.
-Complete a separate T2125 and TP-80-V for each business or professional activity you have.
+Complete a separate T2125 or TP-80-V for each business or professional activity you have.

 1. Operating expenses